winksaville/csgrs/readme.md

 - allocations should be kept to a minimum.
 Memory should be read-only if possible, clone if necessary, and offer the choice of transmut in place or create new copy when appropriate

 ## Roadmap / Todo
-- transition all extrudes over to Polygon/Multipolygon native / polygon secondary, disengage chulls
+- transition sweep, linear_extrude, extrude_between over to Polygon/Multipolygon native / polygon secondary, disengage chulls on shapes
 - transition text to Polygon/Multipolygon, which can then be extruded / tessellated through the normal means
 - check flatten() works on polygons and flattens to GeometryCollections, same for slice
 - fix shape of reuleaux
 - fix metaballs_2d
 - fix intersect_cube_sphere, subtract_cube_sphere
-- fix up error handling with result types
+- fix up error handling with result types, eliminate panics
 - ray intersection (singular)
 - expose geo traits on 2D shapes
 - https://www.nalgebra.org/docs/user_guide/projections/ for 2d and 3d